 Lily Braet is administrator at Our Lady of the Pillar Academy.
 As one of the original Pillar parents as well as a previous board member and volunteer, she has come to appreciate the administrative requirements needed to support the students and staff at the school.
 She graduated from Lambton College with a Diploma in Environmental Technology.
-Together with her husband, Peter, and their four children, they live and operate a farm near Watford.
 She loves the opportunity to engage with Pillar Academy’s students, staff and parents.